V-Sekai/manuals/decisions/20211005-we-want-to-proxy-udp-datagrams-at-production-quality-of-service.md

-# Proposed: We want to proxy udp datagrams at production quality of service.
+# Draft: We want to proxy udp datagrams at production quality of service.

 ### Context and Problem Statement